jmay137/James-May-Engineering-Portfolio/Electronics/Backplane Power Module.md

 - Ethernet communication capability via a WIZnet W5500 chip
 - Team project documentation page [here](https://wiki.rit.edu/display/ritlaunch/Power+Module+-+Backplane)

+To help ensure the switchers would function as designed, each circuit was simulated using TI's WEBENCH Power Designer.
+Each switcher showed a ripple under 20mV pk-pk, which would be validated by ordering prototypes.

 <img src="/Photos/power mod backplane.jpg" height="400" style="border:7px solid black">

 # Final Results